 I was shocked by how busy Lake Louise was during the day in Banff in June.
 I don’t want to think about what July and August are like, because it could only get worse.

-(And it did!
-In August 2023 they actually had to close Lake Louise due to overcrowding!
-Don’t believe me?
-Read the article. )
+And it did!
+In August 2023 (two months after I visited) they actually had to close Lake Louise due to overcrowding!

-Even in June, the entire boardwalk was lined with people the entire way.
-The boathouse was packed, and you could barely even see the lake from behind the crowds!
+Even in June, the entire boardwalk was lined with people, the boathouse was packed, and you could barely even see the lake from behind the crowds!
 But by walking just a bit further, there was always an opening by the water.

-But the real trick is to visit in the early morning, or late evening… see how we did that in my Lake Louise guide.
+But the real trick is to visit in the early morning, or late evening… see more of my tips for visiting Lake Louise.

-Thankfully, there were no bears, and it wasn’t too crowded once we made it to the top.
-We had a short wait in line, but were seated pretty quickly inside the teahouse (the line was a lot longer for take out!).
+Thankfully, there were no bears, and it wasn’t too crowded once I made it to the top.
+I had a short wait in line, but was seated pretty quickly inside the teahouse (the line was actually a lot longer for take out!).

 Double Check Opening Hours In June!